 The most important thing to remember is that you assess any damage to your system before you turn it back on.
 You could be creating a bigger problem by turning your system on if it has flooding or damage from flying debris.
 If you’re not sure, the safest bet is to have a professional technician inspect for damage after the storm.
 This will ensure it is operating safely and properly.

 With this storm season starting up early, start planning ahead and be prepared to ensure you and your family stay safe and comfortable no matter what Mother Nature tries to throw at you.
-Rainaldi Home Services is your Florida HVAC expert.
+Rainaldi Home Services is your Central Florida HVAC expert.
 Give us a call at (407) 413-9795 or contact us online for all of your HVAC questions and concerns.

 1 BERARDELLI, JEFF.
 “A Tropical Weather System Is Developing near Florida.
 Is This a Sign of a Busy Season Ahead?”
 CBS News, CBS Interactive, 15 May 2020, www.cbsnews.com/news/tropical-weather-system-storm-near-florida-hurricane-season-ahead/.